-For the artificially triggered avalanches, we chose the channel from the array section next to the cones, where the avalanche signal was strongest.
-This same channel was used to compare (where the amplitudes were highest).
+For the artificially triggered avalanches, we chose the channel from the array section next to the cones (where the amplitudes were highest).
 We used the same channel to analyze traffic and explosion data for consistency.
-Since For the natural avalancheoccurred, the highest amplitudes were observed closer to the bridge; therefore, a different channel was chosen where the signal for that event was more prominent. located near the bridge was chosen for analysis.
+For the natural avalanche, the highest amplitudes were observed closer to the bridge; therefore, a different channel located near the bridge was chosen for analysis.

 In Figure 3, the four different events from Figure 2 are compared, showing one channel each.
 Figure 3a represents an artificially triggered avalanche, Figure 3b a natural avalanche, Figure 3c road traffic, and Figure 3d an explosion used for avalanche triggering.
 Note that the y-axis scaling varies in Figure 3 to improve visibility and accommodate small values.
-This process was repeated for a second round of the same type of events, as shown in Figure ??.

-For both the triggered and natural avalanches, most of the energy is found between 20 and 50 Hz.
-In Figure 3 the The triggered avalanche signal is visible across all frequency bands, with the strongest highest amplitudes between 20 and 50 Hz.
-The This frequency band was selected for later detection studies.
-We suspect that the broad frequency response can likely be attributed to the size and extent of the event, as it impacted the conesand covered the road, including the area directly over the cable.
-In contrast, the second triggered avalanche in Figure ?? is mainly visible in the 20-50 Hz band and does not show large amplitudes at lower frequencies.
-The signals of the two natural avalanches differ significantly from each other.
-The avalanche from February stems from the impulsive impact of the snow mass hitting the cones.
+30 For both the triggered and natural avalanches, most of the energy is found between 20 and 50 Hz.
+The triggered avalanche signal is visible across all frequency bands, with the highest amplitudes between 20 and 50 Hz.
+This frequency band was selected for later detection studies.
+We suspect that the broad frequency response stems from the impulsive impact of the snow mass hitting the cones.